Passive Fishing Methods

 However, as a result of the growing number of people using the sea, it is nearly inevitable that arguments will occur amongst the many users of the water.

-These kinds of conflicts might happen, for instance, when the gear used by fisherman with cutter nets and fishermen with static nets collides.
+These kinds of conflicts might happen, for instance, when the gear used by fishermen with cutter nets and fishermen with static nets collides.
 Both of these fisherman will suffer as a result of this, which highlights once more the significance of communication in order to avoid conflicts of this nature.
 It is essential that positions be coordinated effectively with one another.

 Using various containers and baskets to fish